Call before you cut!

-The application fee for a basic Tree Permit is $75, which covers the cost to remove one tree upon approval of the application.
-The cost for each additional tree is $75.
-You may also be asked to provide the following along with your completed application form:
+Up to 5 trees: The application fee for a basic Tree Permit is $75, which covers the cost to remove one tree upon approval of the application.
+The cost for each additional tree (to a maximum of 5) is $25 per tree.

 Application form and full bylaw

 - For more information about the urban forest bylaw or tree removal on private property, please contact the City’s Development Services Department (firstname.lastname@example.org) or contact City Hall at 250-278-5999.